The HRM Department will consider granting academic credit for internships for current HRM majors and minors that meet the eligibility requirements.

-HRM majors seeking to receive academic credit for an internship through the HRM Undergraduate Program must have completed five (5) human resource management core classes (15 credits, including Introduction to HRM) with a GPA of 3.5 or higher within the core.
+HRM majors seeking to receive academic credit for an internship through the HRM Undergraduate Program must have completed four (4) human resource management core classes (12 credits, including Introduction to HRM and Staffing) with a GPA of 3.2 or higher within the core.
 Applications must be received by the Human Resource Management Department no later than the start of either the fall or spring semesters.
-For summer internships, applications must be received no later than the third week of May.
+For summer internships, applications must be received no later than the third week of May (see deadlines below).
 All submitted applications must be finalized by the end of the drop/add period.
-The deadlines for the submission of applications for credit for the 2016-2017 year are as follows:
+The deadlines for the submission of applications for credit for the 2019-2020 year are as follows:

 If a student does not meet the requirements needed to qualify for credit through the SMLR HRM Dept., alternative programs are available through SAS and University Career Services.

 - Once an eligible student has been offered an internship and has accepted the position, he/she can then apply for credit through the SMLR HRM Department.
 All internships will be supervised by a designated member of the Human Resource Management Department faculty.

 - An Internship Application Form must be completed and emailed as an attachment to the Student Counselor, Nayana Vaidya, firstname.lastname@example.org

 - Upon receipt of the internship application a form requesting additional information will be sent out to the supervisor of the sponsoring company.